czbiohub-sf/crispycrunch/README.md

 ## Background

-This app was developed by Greg Dingle starting in July 2018 for Andy May's genome engineering group in the CZ Biohub.
-The intention is to streamline the CRISPR experimentation process of researchers in the Biohub and provide a permanent record of experiments and results.
+This app was developed by Greg Dingle starting in July 2018 for the genome engineering group in the CZ Biohub.
+The intention was to streamline the CRISPR experimentation process of researchers in the Biohub and provide a permanent record of experiments and results.

 ## Services